Moving House: the big day. How to do it efficiently?

 Handy hint: use your luggage

 Everyone owns a suitcase or two plus a variety of bags.
-These can all be used for packing, but don’t overburden valuable cases with heavy items.
+You can use all these for packing, but don’t overburden valuable cases with heavy items.
 Suitcases are great for packing towels, sheets and clothing.
 By consolidating your possessions and ridding yourself of unwanted items you may even realise a smaller truck will suffice for the job.
 If this is the case, contact your moving company and inform them of any changes to your requirements.

 Keep valuable items with you